College of Missions: Sami mission

 As of the royal decree of 19 April 1715, the College of Missions was also the main organisation for missions work among the Sami in Norway.
 For the first ten to twelve years, the work was led by Thomas von Westen.

 The College of Missions received a royal allocation of 2000 rigsdaler; in addition, the college was allowed to take over the 1000 rigsdaler the churches in Finnmark had in capital.
 Additionally, it was determined in 1716–1718 that all main churches in the country would give two rigsdaler yearly to the missions work in Finnmark; annex churches would give one.
 Furthermore, the income of the churches in Helgeland would also go towards the mission.
 In 1720, the income from the churches in Vesterålen, Salten, and Lofoten was added to the mission.
 The most important source of the churches' income came from the construction of farms the churches owned in the district.

 After the College of Missions was subordinated to the chancery, the properties the churches owned were transferred to the Nordland Church and School Fund.

 The College of Missions employed missionaries and teachers, and operated schools and churches in Sami areas.
+The mission closed down following the dissolution of the union between Denmark-Norway in 1814.

 Norway was split into thirteen missionary districts, at the most: